kz04px/chess-tools/README.txt

-A small python program to help automate chess engine testing
+A small python program to help automate some chess engine testing

-Matches:
-  Uses the cutechess CLI to run engine matches and provide elo calculations

 Tactics:
   Uses Python-Chess to read standard .epd files